poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 ## DEs vs WMs
-Even though I use i3 I believe that tiling window managers are hugely overrated for most people use-cases and they use it only because either their favourite e-celebrity uses WMs or their friend group does so.
+Even though I use i3 I believe that tiling window managers are hugely overrated for most people use-cases and they use it only because either their favourite internet e-celebrity uses WMs or their friend group does so.
 The only reason I use i3 is because I want to have an easily configurable setup, where I have everything in one file I can copy around.
 I don't think there's much speed to be gained from switching windows a little faster.
-I can't think of a case where I have more than 3 windows (Emacs, Firefox and Ghidra) I want to swap around at the same time.
+I can't think of a case where I have more than 3 windows open (Emacs, Firefox and Ghidra) that I want to swap around at the same time.
 "Alt-tabbing" is more than enough for this.
 I guess I use Emacs as my terminal multiplexer and if somebody doesn't want to use tmux then using a tiling window manager might be helpful.

 ## Programming languages
 My two main programming languages are Python and Rust.
 Like I stated above in the Emacs section Python is my goto language for anything where dynamic typing is king.
 Why not a Lisp?
-Lisps tend to be a little dead and realistically in the modern world, where programming stopped being like magic and started being more like science, where we poke at different libraries and see what happens, we want our language to be well supported with a lot libraries and stuff.
-Overall I really like the language, the only thing that I hate is the lack of multistatement lambdas.
+Lisps tend to be a little dead and realistically in the modern world, where [programming stopped being like magic and started being more like science](http://lambda-the-ultimate.org/node/5335), where we poke at different libraries and see what happens, we want our language to be well supported with a lot libraries, cli tools and other stuff.
+Overall I really like the language, the only thing that I hate is [the lack of multistatement lambdas](https://lwn.net/Articles/964839/).
 When it comes to statically typed languages Rust is my favourite.
 Everything about it just clicks for me.
 The ADTs.
 The pattern matching.
-The explicitness of the language (compared to C++ which is a very implicit language in a lot of ways).
+The explicitness of the language (compared to C++ which is a very implicit language in a lot of ways.
+To be precise about what I mean - I don't talk about implicit type conversions, though that's part of it, what I mean is stuff more like how we don't know if something is a "pointer" (reference) by how it's used until we look at the function signature, all the functions that are implicitly used and created that are hard to predict until you really KNOW the rules, etc.).
 The functional-style programming combined with low-level concepts.
 All of the CLI-centric tooling.
 Forgive me for getting passionate but I really think it's a lovely language.
 For debugging I use ipdb and gdb.